-Figure 7 presents a diagram of a modeling framework for decisionmaking, showing decision options at the river basin and farm (demand sites) levels.
+Fig. 7 presents a diagram of a modeling framework for decisionmaking, showing decision options at the river basin and farm (demand sites) levels.
 Water can be used for instream purposes, including hydropower generation, recreation, and waste dilution, and for offstream purposes that are differentiated into agricultural, municipal, and industrial water uses.
-The rapid increase in municipal and industrial water demand in many regions of the world will likely not only require increasing transfers of water out of agriculture but also lower the quality of downstream irrigation water if municipal and industrial water requirements for hydropower generation, recreation, and ecological uses involves setting aside sufficient water over space, time, and distribution between instream and offstream water uses.
+The rapid increase in municipal and industrial water demand in many regions of the world will likely not only require increasing transfers of water out of agriculture but also lower the quality of downstream irrigation water if municipal and industrial wastewater discharge is not appropriately controlled.
+Taking into account instream water requirements for hydropower generation, recreation, and ecological uses involves setting aside sufficient water over space, time, and distribution between instream and offstream water uses.